 For companion planting tips for vegetables, I recommend checking out Which Vegetables Grow Well Together on the Love to Know blog.
 Spend some time researching online to see what other gardeners are saying.

 You will also want to consider other important details for your desired plants, like their sun and water requirements.

 Depending on your regional growing zone, you may have to prep some seedlings inside before the soil warms up enough for plants to grow outside.

-You can buy seed starting trays quite inexpensively from online retailers like Amazon or your local gardening stores.
-The main thing most experts will recommend to you is that you choose a soil that is specially formulated for seedling growth.
-For more information, I highly recommend you check out Gardener’s Supply Company’s post about growing seedlings.
+You can buy seed starting trays from online retailers like Amazon or your local gardening stores.
+The key thing most experts recommend is that you choose a soil that is designed for seedling growth.
+For more information, I recommend you check out Gardener’s Supply Company’s post about growing seedlings.

 If you are fortunate to live in a warmer climate with a longer growing season, you may not need to start your garden indoors.
 Other options also include purchasing plants from your local garden center that are ready for transplant when the soil is warm enough.
-No matter which option you choose, always be sure to research what soil requirements the plant you want will require and be sure to provide that to them.
+Research the soil requirements your plants require and provide it to them.

-I like to use markers to remember where I planted certain things, particularly useful when they haven’t sprouted yet, and you need to keep it straight, so you don’t under or over water.
-You can be a simple as using bricks with writing on them, such as this neat idea from Simple Details.
+I like to use markers to remember where I planted certain things, this is useful when they haven’t sprouted yet, and you need to keep it straight, so you don’t under or over water.
+You can be as simple as using bricks with writing on them, such as this neat idea for Brick Herb Markers from Simple Details.
 You can also get even more creative.
 I’ve seen some designs that include finding rocks and painting them with the picture of the vegetable you’re planting there.

 Tiki Torches – Different Version